tomchaplin/lophat/docs/index.rst

     :type unpaired: Set[int]
     :param paired: The set of (birth, death) pairs of column indices that were paired in the R=DV decomposition.
     :type paired: Set[Tuple[int, int]]

+.. py:class:: PersistenceDiagramWithReps()

+    A class representing the persistence diagram computed by LoPHAT.
+    Each column index in the input matrix appears exactly once, either in a pairing or as unpaired.
+    For each (paired or unpaired) feature, a representative is stored in the same index in the corresponding list of representatives.

+    :param unpaired: The list of input column indices that were not paired in the R=DV decomposition.
+    :type unpaired: List[int]
+    :param unpaired_reps: A list of representatives for each of the unpaired features.
+    :type unpaired_reps: List[List[int]]
+    :param paired: The list of (birth, death) pairs of column indices that were paired in the R=DV decomposition.
+    :type paired: List[Tuple[int, int]]
+    :param paired_reps: A list of representatives for each of the paired features.
+    :type paired_reps: List[List[int]]